Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 The next morning, they woke everyone else up, and the ship was back to feeling *tiny* again.
 Karlsson wasn’t a very big man by human standards.
 He was, maybe, eighty kilos and a bit over one point eight meters tall.
 For someone in SOR that was *tiny.*

 Everyone else *dwarfed* him.
-Even the second smallest---a Whitecrest---was more than double his weight.
+Even the second smallest - a Whitecrest - was more than double his weight.
 But that was okay, because what he lacked in heft he more than made up in grit, guile, alertness and a disarming softness of voice and step.

 Even their ten’gewek paid him attention when he spoke, and they weren’t subtle about who they respected instead of merely tolerated.